Honey Whole Wheat Pumpkin Loaf

 I love to start the month off with a seasonal pumpkin recipe, and this one is my favourites.
-I think it’s going to be hard to top my beloved pumpkin quinoa muffins, but I’ve given it a go with this one-bowl, super healthy baked good that can be packed in the school lunchbox, served for a snack, and even gussied up for Thanksgiving, if you like.
+I think it’s going to be hard to top my beloved pumpkin quinoa muffins, but I’ve given it a go with this one-bowl, super healthy pumpkin loaf that can be packed in the school lunchbox, served for a snack, and even gussied up for Thanksgiving dessert, if you like.

 I used the word “sweet” loosely because, as you can see from the ingredient list, it’s really anything but.
 There is no refined sugar to speak of, and only a bit of honey, which for a large loaf, is really not too much at all.
 Assuming you get 8 to 10 servings of this cake, each piece will have just a smidge more than a tablespoon.

-Whole grains and wholesome spices round out the remaining ingredients, plus the pumpkin, of course, and the result is one that you’ll be making all month long, I’m sure of it.
+Whole grains and wholesome spices round out the remaining ingredients, plus the pumpkin puree, of course, and the result is one that you’ll be making all month long, I’m sure of it.

 - ⅓ cup extra-virgin olive oil

 - 1 cup pumpkin purée (not pie filling)